BLE-LTER/ble-handbook/handbook.md

 </script>
 ```

-- Double check to make sure the IDs and API key is correct and refer to the appropriate Netlify page.
+- Double check to make sure the IDs and API key are correct and refer to the appropriate Netlify page.
 There are two API keys Algolia will give you, the searchAPI is ok to put in public code, and the other is super not ok.
 Make sure it's not the latter in the snippet.
 If you copy from the site that risk is minimal.

 - Double check that the "branch" param in the snippet says the correct branch(es).
 Yes, the branches need to be specified in both the `netlify.toml` file and here.